tier4/TILDE/src/tilde_vis/README.md

 ### Run

 Run the latency viewer **after** running the target application.
-Latency viewer grasps your application topic graph in constructor by discovering and listening `PubInfo` type topics.
+Latency viewer grasps your application topic graph in constructor by discovering and listening `MessageTrackingTag` type topics.

 Latency viewer shows latencies from `target_topic` to source topics.
 Here is the example command.